rockettheme/docs/Docs/magento/themes/rokmage_mobile/INDEX.md

 ![][roller]

-Using the Theme Roller couldn't be easier - simply drag the colours from the box onto the sections of the swatches and you're done.
-Then simply download the theme, copy the contents of the minified css, and paste them into the style input in the config, and you're good to go!
+Using the Theme Roller could not be easier - simply drag the colours from the box onto the sections of the swatches and you are done.
+Then simply download the theme, copy the contents of the minified css, and paste them into the style input in the config, and you are good to go!

 [theme]: assets/rokmage_mobile.jpeg
 [rokmagelayout]: assets/RokMageLayout.jpg